LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 # Python for Options Trading and Investment

 ## Description:
-Learning options trading in python.
+Learning about options trading in python.

+## What is options?
+Options is a contract that gives the buyer the right, but not the oblication, to buy or sell an underlying asset at a specified strike price to a specified date.

 ### List of different types of analyzing options and options strategies
 Options analysis is a method for investors use for to buy call and put; therefore, traders make decision in buying and selling.